d12frosted/elpa-mirror/stable-melpa/evil-nerd-commenter-readme.txt

 For example, `C-u 9 evilnc-quick-comment-or-uncomment-to-the-line` comments code from current line to line 99 if you current line is 91.

-Though this program could be used *independently*, though I highly recommend using it with Evil (https://bitbucket.org/lyro/evil/)
+Though this program could be used *independently*, it's recommended to us it with Evil.

 Evil makes you take advantage of power of Vi to comment lines.
 For example, you can press key `99,ci` to comment out 99 lines.